vbalbarin/slurm-cloud-bursting-using-cyclecloud/README.md

 ```

-- Once the headless template is prepared then run `sh 02_cyclecloud_build_cluster.sh` script to import the headless cluster to cyclecloud.
+- Once the headless template is prepared then run `02_cyclecloud_build_cluster.sh` script to import the headless cluster to cyclecloud.
 - in this example we use `hpc10` as the cluster name.

 ```bash